commercelayer/commercelayer-js-auth/README.md

 > Remember that, for security reasons, access tokens expire after **2 hours**.
 Authorization codes expire after **10 minutes**.

-Check our [API reference](https://docs.commercelayer.io/api/authentication) for further information on each single authorization flow.
+Check our [documentation](https://docs.commercelayer.io/developers/authentication) for further information on each single authorization flow.

 ## Use cases